 Leaving the bike on the street and not in bike parking is only really an option if you are going to be somewhere for a very short time.
 Even then, you could easily fall prey to opportunistic thieves.
-In that case it is best to use the small ignition cover that stops anyone tampering with the ignition barrel.
-The steering lock and the front wheel lock might slighlty deter a thief but not much.
+In that case, it is best to use the small ignition cover that stops anyone tampering with the ignition barrel.
+The steering lock and the front wheel lock might slightly deter a thief but not much.

-DO NOT leave the bike with anyone other than a bike park attendant who gives you a ticket and with whom you see other (Vietnamese) people leaving their bikes with.
+DO NOT leave the bike with anyone other than a bike park attendant who gives you a ticket and with whom you see other (Vietnamese) people leaving their bikes.
 If you leave the bike with a random stranger (yes, it has happened!) you will at best get the petrol stolen.
 Parts could be exchanged and the bike could be left for the police to pick up or, at worst, be stolen and sold off as parts.
 It sounds obvious as does some of the other snippets here but these things do happen.

 If all of this has got you worried about the risk that you are taking by having a motorbike, don’t be.